 - Pan (cont.
 10)

 - Legato (cont.
 68)

 - Pitch Bend

-If the MIDI file consists of multiple streams the Sampler uses only the first stream.
+If the track has multiple MIDI streams the Sampler uses only the first stream.

 The Sampler responds to messages on all MIDI channels, so the Channel value typically doesn't matter.
 It does matter if you're recording using the Keyboard Mapper's split option or multiple keyboards: in these situations you want only messages received on this channel to be recognized.

 The Output button, available if the patch uses multiple outputs, pops up an 8 channel output mixer.
 This is typically used for drums.
 In the Pro edition these output channels are available as sidechain sources in other tracks.

 The Options menu offers some settings:

 - Polyphony: The number of samples a Sampler is allowed to play simultaneously.
 You can lower this setting to reduce CPU or disk usage.

 - Memory Limit: The amount of memory all Samplers combined are allowed to use.
 The operating system will be forced to use the hard disk if too much memory is being used.
 This 'disk swapping' will decrease performance significantly, and should therefore be avoided.
 This setting is intended for lowering the Sampler's memory usage to make room for other audio programs (eg. sampler type VSTi plugins).
 If memory available for Samplers is limited dropouts may occur if a Sampler is used in record mode.
 You don't need to worry about this: the sound will be OK during playback.